 An early project was to provide the Secretary to an 18-month Inquiry into Planning for Housing for the Joseph Rowntree Foundation (JRF), servicing a high-level membership which included two MPs, two Lords and three Professors.
 This involved preparing papers for Inquiry meetings, facilitating a range of research studies in support of the Inquiry, and drafting the final report in 1994.

 George Lefcoe, Professor of Real Estate Law at University of Southern California, who visited England to research his contributory report for JRF on The Impact of Planning Policies on Housing Affordability, wrote in thanks:

 “The travelling land use seminar you orchestrated for me was the most interesting (and demanding) week I ever spent in England – filled with one eye-opening moment after another.
 Even the most seasoned QC couldn’t have chosen better expert witnesses, or organised so insightful a set of meetings and tours.”

-Richard Bate of Green Balance is a Specialist Adviser to the Communities and Local Government Select Committee of the House of Commons.
+Richard Bate of Green Balance was a Specialist Adviser to the Communities and Local Government Select Committee of the House of Commons for fifteen years to 2012.
 He has advised the Committee’s predecessors more frequently on it inquiries specifically into housing than any other topic: Housing (July 1998); Housing: PPG3 (July 1999); and Affordability and the Supply of Housing (June 2006).
 See also Advice for our other select committee work.

 We also advise local authorities on how to respond to housing pressures.
 For example we advised Tunbridge Wells BC, Tonbridge & Malling BC and Sevenoaks DC on a joint West Kent Housing Strategy in 2005 to co-ordinate increased supply of affordable housing and other housing services across the area.